ankur-gupta/dframe/README.md

 ## Try it out

 `dframe` should be intuitive to use.
 Try out these commands yourself to get a feel for it.
+More features will be added soon.
+Please file feature requests/bugs as [issues](https://github.com/ankur-gupta/dframe/issues).

 ```python
 import dframe as df